 - Control print - 1- ln_ctl : compute and print the trends averaged over the interior domain in all TRA, DYN, LDF and ZDF modules.
 This option is very helpful when diagnosing the origin of an undesired change in model results. - 2- also ln_ctl but using the nictl and njctl namelist parameters to check the source of differences between mono and multi processor runs. - 3- last digit comparison (nn_bit_cmp).
 In an MPP simulation, the computation of a sum over the whole domain is performed as the summation over all processors of each of their sums over their interior domains.
 This double sum never gives exactly the same result as a single sum over the whole domain, due to truncation differences.
-The "bit comparison" option has been introduced in order to be able to check that mono-processor and multi-processor runs give exactly the same results. - Benchmark (nn_bench).
-This option defines a benchmark run based on a GYRE configuration (see §17.4) in which the resolution remains the same whatever the domain size.
+The "bit comparison" option has been introduced in order to be able to check that mono-processor and multi-processor runs give exactly the same results.

+• Benchmark (nn_bench).
+This option defines a benchmark run based on a GYRE configuration (see §16.4) in which the resolution remains the same whatever the domain size.
 This allows a very large model domain to be used, just by changing the domain size (jpiglo, jpjglo) and without adjusting either the time-step or the physical parameterisations.

-Contents

-17.1 Introduction
+16.1 Introduction

-17.2 Water column model: 1D model (C1D) (key_c1d) 284
+16.2 Water column model: 1D model (C1D) (key_c1d) 288

-17.3 ORCA family: global ocean with tripolar grid 285
+16.3 ORCA family: global ocean with tripolar grid 289

-17.3.1 ORCA tripolar grid
+16.3.1 ORCA tripolar grid

-17.3.2 ORCA pre-defined resolution 288
+16.3.2 ORCA pre-defined resolution 292

-17.4 GYRE family: double gyre basin
+16.4 GYRE family: double gyre basin

-17.5 EEL family: periodic channel 290

-17.6 AMM: atlantic margin configuration 290
+16.5 AMM: atlantic margin configuration 294

-17.1 Introduction
+16.1 Introduction

 The purpose of this part of the manual is to introduce the NEMO reference configurations.
 These configurations are offered as means to explore various numerical and physical options, thus allowing the user to verify that the code is performing in a manner consistent with that we are running.
 This form of verification is critical as one adopts the code for his or her particular research purposes.
-The test cases also provide a sense for some of the options available in the code, though by no means are all options exercised in the reference configurations.
+The reference configurations also provide a sense for some of the options available in the code, though by no means are all options exercised in the reference configurations.